gugazimmermann/dragonspage/article2.md

 ```

-We know that for now we only need the lambda to get data from `dragon_stats`, so we will just create API Endpoint and Lambda for this table, and just to GetOne and GetAll.
+We know that for now the site only needs a lambda to get data from dragon_stats, so we will just create API Endpoint and Lambda for this table, and just GetOne and GetAll.
 Open `src/lambda/dragonsHandler.ts`:

 ```
 import AWS = require('aws-sdk');